danielsleibi/system-monitoring-app/README.md

 To run the built image, run command:
 > \# docker run *IMAGE_ID* -p 5000:5000 --env DB_HOST=*ip* --env DB_PORT=*port* --env DB_NAME=*name* --env DB_USER=*username* --env DB_PASSWORD=*password*,

+## APIs
+The application has 6 APIs, see the following list:
+- /api/cpu_util
+- /api/cpu_util_current
+- /api/disk_usage
+- /api/disk_usage_current
+- /api/memory_usage
+- /api/memory_usage_current

+*2 parameters can be used all, and hour, only use without the APIs that have _'current'_ in their names*

+*Please note if you use the hour parameter with all it will not have any effect and will return all usage data regardless of the specified hour*

+Examples:
+- /api/cpu_util

+Would return all cpu utilization for the current day

+- /api/cpu_util?hour=10

+Would return cpu utilization for the 10th hour of the current day

+- /api/cpu_util?all=true

+Would return all cpu utilization stored in the database regardless of time